AdobeDocs/workfront.en/help/quicksilver/scenario-planner/plans-overview.md

 * Review the Net Value of the plan at any given point in time.
 * The plan-level information changes when you select different scenarios.
 Each scenario has different budget and people information.

-For information about creating plans, see the article [Create and edit plans in the Adobe Workfront Scenario Planner](../scenario-planner/create-and-edit-plans.md).
+For information about creating plans, see the article [Create and edit plans in the Scenario Planner](../scenario-planner/create-and-edit-plans.md).

-For information about creating scenarios, see [Create and compare plan scenarios in the Adobe Workfront Scenario Planner](../scenario-planner/create-and-compare-scenarios-for-a-plan.md).
+For information about creating scenarios, see [Create and compare plan scenarios in the Scenario Planner](../scenario-planner/create-and-compare-scenarios-for-a-plan.md).

 ## Considerations about plans